 Do you believe that life does end, or may end, at death?
 Everyone who believes that death may be the end should read the following short essay.
 It represents a serious attempt to help you recognize questions you probably already have on your mind.
 We will suggest that, whether they realize and admit it or not, anyone who does not believe in an "afterlife" may in fact be a "nihilist".

 We will be discussing the oxymoron that true Nihilists believe in "nothing".
-We will suggest that any use of the word Nihilism that includes active destruction of anything is an unjustified extension of the concepts underlying nihilism.
+We will also suggest that any use of the word Nihilism that includes active destruction of anything is an unjustified extension of the concepts underlying nihilism.
 We will suggest that while Nihilism does not condone negative acts, it is equally true that there are no logical grounds for what is often called "positive" nihilism, which is sometimes associated with Humanism and Rationalism.
-In doing so we will be questioning the very foundation of the works of modern philosophers who argue that one may find or create "value" in a world without a life after death, a Nihilistic, Humanistic, world.
+In doing so we will be questioning the very foundation of the works of modern philosophers who argue that one may find or create "value" in a world without a life after death, a humanistic, nihilistic world.

 There are many, many, sincere people who champion a rationalist, humanistic, worldview.
-They present convincing logical arguments that lead to the conclusion that there is no life after death.
+They present convincing logical arguments that lead to the conclusion there is no life after death.
 However, rather than asking what the consequences are of their beliefs, they almost universally stop at the point of “disproving” life after death and simply assume that a purely physical lifetime has meaning.
-In an attempt to apply rational thought to reject the non-physical they accept the existence of existential meaning in physical life without critical analysis and a logical foundation.
+In an attempt to apply rational thought to reject the non‐physical they accept the existence of existential meaning in physical life without critical analysis and a logical foundation.

 Perhaps there is existential meaning in a purely physical life, yet the unquestioned acceptance of this possibility by rational thinkers is no more supported by scientific analysis than the possibility of a non‐physical existence.
 I believe that the assumption by those who do not believe in a non‐physical life after death that physical life has existential meaning may itself be an irrational myth, and that belief in the possibility that there is a non‐physical life after death is the logical, rational, hope for humankind.
 The goal of this essay is to present straightforward arguments for my conclusions.